joonty/vim-do/README.md

 Clone or download a tarball of the plugin and move its content in your `~/.vim/` directory.

-Your `~/.vim/plugin/` directory should now contain vdebug.vim and a directory called "python".
+Your `~/.vim/plugin/` directory should now contain do.vim, and your `~/.vim/autoload` directory should contain do.vim and a directory called "python".

 ### Using git and Pathogen